wodby/docs/bundles/template.md

 ## Global Volumes

 You can define global volumes and use them in services under `volumes`.
+We recommend using `./` as a host path to mount volumes which is an equals `/srv/wodby/instances/<Instance UUID>`.

 Example: